 New to caravanning but hankering for desert adventure?
-Truly magnetic experiences await but desert journeys present unique challenges.
+Truly magnetic experiences await but desert travel presents unique challenges.
 And it’s not always about the rig.
 Here are some things to consider before hitting the red horizon.

 If you’re dipping your toes into desert for the first time you’ll find plenty off the main track, some of it via the blacktop.
 From Mildura there’s Mungo Man and pink lakes within nearby national parks.
 And from Townsville, you’ll find dinosaur diggings between historic Charters Towers and Hughenden.